ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 or via [Studio](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes),
 to **omit** _delete_by_query commands and so refrain from deleting documents before the transfer.
 {NOTE: }
- Enabling Insert Only can boost the task's performance when deleting documents before transfers is not needed.
+ Enabling **Insert Only** can boost the task's performance when there is no need to delete documents before loading them.
 {NOTE/}
 {WARNING: }
  Be aware that enabling Insert Only mode will append documents to Elasticsearch whenever they are modified on RavenDB, without removing existing documents.
-If document versions that are not needed accumulate and storage space is a concern, keep Insert Only disables.
+If document versions that are not needed accumulate and storage space is a concern, keep Insert Only disabled.
 {WARNING/}

 {PANEL/}